412-Sea-Island-South/Quantum-Operations/index.md

 First, we'll remove the extraneous qubits \(if there are any\), ad we'll be left with two qubits, q0 and q1.
 We start by dragging-and-dropping the orange-ish Hadamard gate icon and putting it onto the q0 line.
 Then, we add a CNOT gate to the two qubits, with the big plus-in-a-dot on the q1 line and the small dot on the q0 line.
 Finally, we add measurement gates to the q0 and q1 lines.
-Success!
+And success!
 You have created your first quantum circuit: a simple superposition!
-We'll move on to creating a Bell state, which is slightly harder.
+Now we'll move on to creating a Bell state, which is slightly harder.

 #### Qiskit Code
 This is the Qiskit code which you can open in the IBM Quantum Lab.